 #Comment Begins

 Strategic Point: Significant reasons are required to justify the granting of a motion for exclusive possession.
 Courts are reluctant to order the parties to assume the expenses for two homes pending the dissolution.
-It is quite possible that a family can barely afford to reside together, and will be totally unable to afford a second residence.
+It is quite possible that a family can barely afford to reside together and will be totally unable to afford a second residence.
 That is not to say that when circumstances are particularly bad, a court will not grant a motion for exclusive possession, irrespective of the financial impact.

 #Comment Ends#Comment Begins